OPEN-NEXT/wp2.2_dev/README.md

 ## Usage

-*This section assumes basic knowledge of Python and using a terminal session in a GNU/Linux operating system*.
+*This section assumes basic knowledge of Python and using a terminal session on a GNU/Linux server*.

-After following the steps in the [Install](#install) section, change directories into `wp2.2_dev`:
+After following the steps in the [Install](#install) section, change directories into `wp2.2_dev` with this terminal command:

 ```sh
 cd wp2.2_dev